jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Remember this was before Rousseau.
 So, there were no alternatives to holy kings.

 That's why, although England had many versions of Christianity, all believed in a king's right to rule.
 However, England did have an elected Parliament.
 But in King Charle's eyes, it was only supposed to advise the king.
 Which its elected representatives did, even if most advice was ignored.
 However, much to Charles' chagrin, Parliament held one big lever of power.
-After some revolts in the Middle Ages, English Parliament had the authority to approve or reject new taxes.
+After some revolts in the Middle Ages, the English Parliament had the authority to approve or reject new taxes.

-Like most kings, Charles and his father lived large; jewelry, palaces, banquets and balls never come cheap.
+Like most kings, Charles and his father lived large; jewelry, palaces, banquets, and balls never come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke.
-Holy King Charles needed a bail out.
+Holy King Charles needed a bailout.

 Parliament, filling up with idealistic Christians (especially Puritans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent Parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.